 In addition to financial awards, McConnell Scholars are given numerous enrichment opportunities outside of the traditional classroom.
 While specific programmatic expectations vary by year, general opportunities include:

 Series of Seminars, Lectures & "Great Books" Discussions Each Semester

-Scholars take part in Socratic-style seminars on a wide variety of topics.
+Scholars take part in Socratic-style seminars on a wide variety of topics related to leadership and American social and political thought.
 Recent examples include discussions on dystopian literature, the women's suffrage movement, "America's British Tradition" and the Federalist and Anti-Federalist debates at the American founding.
 Sessions are led by UofL faculty and nationally-recognized experts, authors and professors and supplement the classroom curricula Scholars receive through their individual studies at UofL.